 John Mayer’s song, “Say what you need to say” is featured in the 2007 movie, The Bucket List.
 The movie followed the lives of two men who had each been given a grim health prognosis and how they chose to spend their time following the news.
 One of the men stopped himself from saying I’m sorry and I love you by staying out of communication with his estranged daughter.
 He missed out on much love and never got to meet his granddaughter.

 Try it for yourself.
 Is there a relationship you are keeping yourself out of because you are walking on the proverbial eggshells about something you need to say that you’re not saying?
 Would you have to give up being right, justified, angry, hurt or vulnerable in order to get in communication?
 What would it take for you to just say it?

-If you need help with relationships, addition, or mental health, click on the image below for a free resource to find professionals near you.
+If you need help with relationships, addition, or mental health, visit Recovery Guidance.
+It’s a free resource to find professionals near you.